scailo/ts-sdk/docs/classes/IdentifierUUIDWithUserComment.md

 • **uuid**: `string` = `""`

-The UUID of the record that needs to be updated
+UUID of the resource

 **`Generated`**

-from field: string uuid = 2;
+from field: string uuid = 1;

 #### Defined in

-src/work_orders.scailo_pb.ts:419
+src/base.scailo_pb.ts:2856

 ___